 For our students, and those that we mentor, to have them learn express themselves with excellence, is our goal.
 After teaching in the traditional school systems for over 16 years, (in Evanston District 65, Northbrook District 28 and Chicago Public Schools) Michael felt an overwhelming need to establish an environment where even the most socio-economically or educationally disadvantaged students could come and find a nurturing but challenging place to explore themselves through the art and discipline of music.
 This environment, away from the constraints of a traditional school building, is also a haven for those who are gifted in music and need a challenging place that has “no limits” on how much that a student can explore their gifts and talents.

-Lana, Co-executive and Co-founder of the Musical Arts Institute, is a native of Chicago.
+Lana, Chief Financial Officer and Co-founder of the Musical Arts Institute, is a native of Chicago.
 She is a graduate of Fisk University where she was a member of the acclaimed Fisk Jubilee Singers.
 After completing her Bachelor of Science degree in Music Education, she continued her studies at Northwestern University completing her Master of Music degree in Voice.
 She also holds a Masters in Business Administration with a concentration in Finance from the University of Illinois – Chicago.
 She has taught Music in public and private schools for more than 17 years and has conducted many local and state award-winning ensembles.

 Lana has coached and written music for many of Chicago’s finest soloists and recording ensembles including the Chicago Mass Choir, The Soul Children of Chicago, Valley Kingdom Ministries, Evangelist Lemme Battle, Gina Thurston, and many others.
 She currently serves as Assistant Director of Music for St. James AME Church of Chicago.
 In 2008, she released her 1st recording titled “Worthy – A Christmas Cantata”.
 This project features the talents of extraordinary gospel icons Desmond Pringle, Queenie Lennox, Kim McFarland and Angela Martin of Chicago radio 1390.
 She recently recorded her 2nd project titled “Glory- A Good Friday Cantata” which is scheduled for release in 2013.